 If you want to take away only one lesson from this book, just remember that no matter how broken your life may be right now, you have the power to fix it.
 You just need some courage to do so.

-I don’t have any point to criticize this book for.
+I don’t have anything to criticize this book for.
 And I highly recommend this book to everyone to read at least once.

 Who is this book for?